talkrz/mynotes/README.md

 <img src="https://raw.githubusercontent.com/talkrz/mynotes/master/src/logo.png" width="180">

-My notes is a simple sticky notes app created to learn web development tech stack (react, redux etc.) and make an useful thing as a side effect.
+My notes is a simple sticky notes web application created to get familiar with modern web development technology stack (react, redux, draft-js etc.), as well as to learn implementing user interfaces.

+Moreover, it is intended to be an useful and functional application which I personally use on a daily basis.

 This repo contains client-side code.

-Look at the `mynotes-server` repository for the server-side code.
+The
+[server code](https://github.com/talkrz/mynotes-server) is placed in the separate repository.

 <img src="https://raw.githubusercontent.com/talkrz/mynotes/master/docs/screenshots/desktop.png" width="640">
 <img src="https://raw.githubusercontent.com/talkrz/mynotes/master/docs/screenshots/mobile.png" height="480">